ACM Gordon Bell Prize

 How to Nominate

-Please note that effective for the 2018 ACM Gordon Prize Award nominations, up to 3 endorsement letters are recommended.
+Please note that effective as of 2018 , up to 3 endorsement letters are recommended.
 Please see last bullet under Submissions for details.

 The Gordon Bell Prize is awarded each year to recognize outstanding achievement in high-performance computing.
 The purpose of the award is to track the progress over time of parallel computing, with particular emphasis on rewarding innovation in applying high-performance computing to applications in science, engineering, and large-scale data analytics.
 Prizes may be awarded for peak performance or special achievements in scalability and time-to-solution on important science and engineering problems.
 Financial support of the $10,000 award is provided by Gordon Bell, a pioneer in high-performance and parallel computing.